The Car Connection Lexus IS Overview

 While the original IS models drove well from an enthusiast standpoint and were extremely well put-together as well as reliable, they had quite basic interior appointments—as well as quite noisy interiors—that were more in line with vehicles in the Toyota line than those with the Lexus badge.

-The 204-hp, 2.5-liter engine produces just enough power to be enjoyable with the standard six-speed manual, but it's too taxed with all-wheel drive or the automatic transmission.
-The best pick of the two is by far the confident IS 350, which has a completely different character thanks to its 306 hp and more accessible low-rpm torque.
+The 204-hp, 2.5-liter engine in the IS 250 produced just enough power to be enjoyable with the standard 6-speed manual, but was too taxed with all-wheel drive or the automatic transmission.
+The better pick of the two was the confident IS 350, which had a completely different character thanks to its 306 hp and more accessible low-rpm torque.

 The two models both handled quite well, but the Lexus IS never quite gained the "underground" tuner following that the earlier 2001-2005 models enjoyed.
 The newer models were far more civil and enjoyable for day-to-day driving and passenger comfort.
 Backseat space was always been very tight in the IS, though.